 Out-of-the-box your CRM and mobile system will have various tools for management and administration.
 Those reports can display all of the information on your team’s sales opportunities at any given time.
 See how many leads are coming in from different sources and easily assign them to the most qualified rep. You can even customize your personal dashboard so that whenever you log in, you can see how many prospects you have in each individual stage of your new pipeline.

-You just spent a lot of money on a CRM system.
+You just spent a lot of money on the best CRM for small sales teams.
 So how do you get your team to use it?
 Jesse Fowl, founder of Solomon Solution, an engagement marketing agency specializing in CRM and automation tools, shares his tips for getting your team to adopt a CRM:

 - Why sales reps don't use CRM